tamascsaba/rachelle/README.md

 - `watch:build` - watch your TypeScript files and trigger recompilation on changes
 - `update:dependencies` - update npm packages

-## What is this boilerplate

-This probject is a `TypeScript 2.0` boilerplate that export a single file.
-You can read what is new in `TypeScript v.
-2.0` [here](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript).

-It uses `Rollup + Buble` to bundle a nice flat bundle - same as `React` plans to do [`React - PR #7178`](https://github.com/facebook/react/pull/7178).

-`Mocha + Chai + Sinon` are used as the testing stack, and this project is configured to let you run the unit tests with or without [`JSDOM`](https://github.com/tmpvar/jsdom).

-The main purpose with this project is to get the job done, and produce a small sized production bundle.
-Less bytes, more happy customers!

 ## Usage
 You can simply use this project as a drop-in replacement for any TypeScript projects if you need something fast, and lightweight.
 Just replace the `./src` and `./test` folder and it should work right out of the box.